adilnurgg/Computer-Graphics---Curves/README.md

 # Computer-Graphics---Curves

-Running the application:
-open to hw4.html file
+To run the application, open to hw4.html file